Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 nid000001 has address 10.253.0.1
 ```

-Some workload managers do not handle this well so CSM 1.6 and above will only use the IP address of the first HSN NIC for this alias.
+Some workload managers do not handle this well, so CSM 1.6 and above will only use the IP address of the first HSN NIC for this alias.

 Example output from the `host nid000001` command: